Kaplan, Inc.: History

 Kaplan, Inc. was founded in 1938 by Stanley H. Kaplan, a first-generation son of immigrants who began tutoring his classmates at age 14, operating from the basement of his parents' Brooklyn home.
 He originally aspired to be a doctor, but was rejected from all medical schools he applied to, despite his exceptional academic record, because of anti-Semitic admissions policies at the time.
 When a student introduced him to the SAT, he wrote in his autobiography, Test Pilot, that he fell in love with the test, as it tested skills he knew how to teach.
 His business grew as many students sought help in preparing for college admission tests, particularly after World War II when U.S. government passed the G.I.
 Bill giving education to returning veterans.
-His business boomed, and he expanded it across the U.S. and abroad.
-In 1984, Kaplan sold the company to The Washington Post Company, now the Graham Holdings Company.
+He later expanded it across the U.S. and abroad.

+In 1984, Kaplan sold the company, then named Stanley H. Kaplan Educational Centers, to The Washington Post Company, now the Graham Holdings Company.

 1990s–present

 In 1990s, the company expanded abroad and grew beyond test preparation, expanding its training and publishing businesses, diversifying into English language training, higher education, pathways programs, online learning and other services.
 It launched the first online law school, Concord Law School, in 1998.
 Over the years, it has purchased several other educational companies and schools worldwide, expanding its operations and delivery of courses and programs in markets beyond North America including the UK, Ireland, Singapore, Australia, and New Zealand.
 The company's leader during this expansion period was Jonathan Grayer.

+In 2000, Kaplan acquired Quest Education Corporation, which served 30 schools in 11 states.
+Quest Education Corporation was renamed Kaplan Higher Education in 2002.

+In April 2004, Kaplan Higher Education owned 64 campuses, including Hesser College in New Hampshire, and CEI College in California.

 In 2003, Kaplan acquired the Financial Training Company, an established provider of financial services training in the UK, with operations in Hong Kong, Shanghai and Singapore.
 Later that year, the company's acquisition of Dublin Business School in Ireland launched its entry into Europe's private college market.

 Kaplan expanded its private education offerings and global reach in 2005 with the acquisition of Asia Pacific Management Institute, a Singapore-based business school (later renamed to Kaplan Singapore).
 In 2005 Kaplan also expanded into international student pathways programs, partnering with Nottingham Trent University to set up Nottingham Trent International College, created to prepare students for university enrollment through English language training and academic preparation for A-level standards.

 In 2006, Kaplan expanded its English language business with the acquisition of Aspect Education, a global languages school with schools in the UK, Ireland, Canada, Australia, New Zealand and the US.

 In 2016, Kaplan partnered with ACT, the ACT college admissions test maker, to make low-cost, online test prep free for low-income students.